Cloudflare Cache Rules with Multiple Subdomains on a Single WordPress Site

 Super Page Cache automatically creates and manages Cloudflare Cache Rules when you enable Cloudflare CDN & Caching.
-If your single WordPress installation serves multiple subdomains (for example, www.example.com and blog.example.com), you will notice that the plugin only maintains cache rules for the most recently configured hostname.
-This article explains why this happens and how to work around it.
+If your single WordPress installation is reachable through multiple hostnames (for example, example.com, www.example.com, and blog.example.com), you will notice that the plugin only maintains cache rules for the configured primary hostname.
+This article explains why this happens and how to handle both www/non-www and true multi-subdomain setups.

 When you save the plugin settings or re-run the Cloudflare configuration wizard, Super Page Cache automatically updates the Cloudflare Cache Rule for your site to match the currently configured hostname.
 The plugin is designed to manage a single primary hostname per WordPress installation.